 The best brownies are the ones you love.
 Double the coffee flavor and top with a couple scoops from this Chocolate Coffee Ice Cream Recipe.

 - ¾ cup cocoa powder

 - ½ teaspoon baking soda

-- ⅔ cup salted butter melted
+- ⅔ cup salted butter (melted & cooled to room temperature)

 - ½ cup hot espresso